alissonzampietro/beginning-python/README.md

 HTTP Server for Python https://gunicorn.org/

-I'm training python approaching basics concepts using real examples.
-If you have some doubt about commands, function etc, you can see the [HELP](help.py).
+I'm training python by approaching basics concepts using real examples.
+If you have any doubt about commands, function etc, you can see the [HELP](help.py).

 ## Basics
 * [Conditionals](basics/conditionals/main.py)